base2solutions/DevOpsHandbook/Packer/AWS/jenkins-deployment.md

   * Review and Launch.

 ### Step 3: Configure Jenkins
 #### Route 53
+Utilize [Amazon Route 53](https://aws.amazon.com/route53/) to create Public and Private Hosted Zones.
+Public Hosted Zone will provide DNS name resolution for your Jenkins when it is accessed via the internet.
+Private Hosted Zone will provide dns name resolutions for your Jenkins when it is accessed by other servers within the same Amazon VPC.

- * On AWS, click on Services > click Route 53 > click on Hosted zones
+ * On AWS, select Services > Route 53 > Hosted zones
- * In Hosted zones:
+ * New Domain & Record Sets:
-   * Click Create Hosted Zone and enter the following:
+   * Select `Create Hosted Zone` and create a Public Hosted Zone:
-     * Domain name: jenkins/domain/name
+     * Domain name: e.g. `myjenkinsdomainname.com`
      * Comment: some/comment/here
      * Type: Public Hosted Zone
      * Click Create
-   * In Hosted zones, select the previously created public zone > click Create Record Set
-     * In Create Record Set pane, enter:
+   * Select `Create Record Set`
-     * Name: jenkins/domain/name
+     * Name: e.g. `jenkins1.myjenkinsdomainname.com`
-     * Value: enter the public ip of the newly created Jenkins instance
+     * Value: enter the public ip of the Jenkins EC2 instance.
-     * Click Create
+     * Select `Create`
-   * Click Create Hosted Zone again and enter the following:
+   * Select `Create Hosted Zone` and create a Private Hosted Zone:
-     * Domain name: jenkins/domain/name
+     * Domain name: e.g. `myjenkinsdomainname.com`
      * Comment: some/comment/here
      * Type: Private Hosted Zone for Amazon VPC
      * VPC ID: choose the Amazon VPC that you want to associated with the hosted zone
      * Click Create
    * In Hosted zones, select the previously created private zone > click Create Record Set
      * In Create Record Set pane, enter:
-     * Name: jenkins/domain/name
+     * Name: e.g. `jenkins1.myjenkinsdomainname.com`
-     * Value: enter the private ip of the newly created Jenkins instance
+     * Value: enter the private ip of the the Jenkins EC2 instance.
      * Click Create
- * Public Hosted Zone will provide dns name resolution for your Jenkins when it is accessed via the internet.
-Private Hosted Zone will provide dns name resolutions for your Jenkins when it is accessed by other servers within the same Amazon VPC.
+  * Modifying existing Route 53 configuration:
+    * Replace old Public & Private IP addresses with that of your Jenkins EC2 instance.

 #### Nginx
  * SSH into the newly created Jenkins instance